ttaubert/octoblog/source/_posts/2015-06-16-a-gentle-introduction-to-differential-cryptanalysis.markdown

 a function that takes a key and a message as inputs, and returns an authentication code.
 Only someone in possession of the correct key should be able to compute a valid MAC for any data.
-If for a given MAC the key or data differ in only the slightest way, the verification must fail in order to detect attackers tampering with traffic.
+If for a given MAC the key or data differ in only the slightest way the verification must fail in order to detect attackers tampering with traffic.

 Before we can attack an algorithm by cryptanalysis we first have to study and